Walmart Pallet Requirements

 General Walmart Pallet Requirements

 A durable pallet helps to reduce product damage during transportation.
 This goal is reflected in the other requirements Walmart outlines for pallets shipped to their distribution centers.
-The complete list of Walmart’s pallet requirement criteria is below:
+For your convenience, a summary of Walmart’s main pallet criteria can be found below but we encourage all vendors to confirm this information directly with Walmart to ensure it includes the latest updates.

 - A pallet must not have missing or broken boards on its top or bottom.